Food Hygiene and Safety

-Food Hygiene Rules of Freeze Lamb
+Food Hygiene Rules for Freezing Lamb Meat

 Whenever you are handling, storing, and cooking meat, it is important to maintain basic food safety with proper hygiene.
 If you are planning to freeze lamb, it is important to follow some basic food hygiene rules in order to keep the meat safe.

 - While buying, make sure that the lamb is fresh with its pinkish-red colour.

 - Never leave meat sitting in a hot car or at room temperature.